 For anyone who has an interest in geometry, the number π will be quite familiar.
-This mathematical constant defines the ratio between the circles circumference and its diameter.
-If the diameter changes so does the circles circumference.
+This mathematical constant defines the ratio between the circle’s circumference and its diameter.
+If the diameter changes, so does the circle’s circumference.
 The nature of π still remains valid at all scales.
-Whilst most people have heard of the equation πr² which defines the surface of the circle, less people are aware of the equation that generates the surface of a 3D sphere.
+Whilst most people have heard of the equation πr² which defines the surface of the circle, fewer people are aware of the equation that generates the surface of a 3D sphere.
 This is call the ‘Area’ of the sphere, and is found by the equation 4πr².
 The difference between the two is the number 4.

 R² x π = Surface of a Circle